MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 -  A Timer facilities that allows to schedule small activities repeatedly (or not).
 Such activities are Runnable objects that are automatically scheduled by the timer.
--  Platform time which cannot be changed: the time from the very last boot of the device.
+-  A platform time from a monotonic clock.
 -  Read-write `ByteArray`_ support according to the underlying processor endianness.
 -  `ResourceBuffer`_ support for random read access in a :ref:`resource <section.classpath.elements.raw_resources>`.